rollingrock/Fallout-4-VR-Body/README.md

 Current status:
 - Arm IK 100%
 - Body positioning 95%.
 Needs some refinement on body rotation
-- leg IK work started.   hope to be quick from already done the harder IK with the arms.
-Will need to figure out some kind of walking animation
+- leg IK work mostly done.
+Walking added.
+Body is a little "stiff" so need to see how to make it a bit more natural
 - Power armor 90%.
 Works well generally but needs some help with consistent height scaling as well as some nodes are not attached to the body.
 - bulk weapon repositioning mostly done.
 Need to rotate some melee still and grenade are offset
 - Pipboy now working with haptics.
 Only really works with static scale.     this can certainly be improved but it is functional